How do you get your customers to do what you want them to do on your website?”

 The Customer Journey Map Defined

-For all intents and purposes, a customer journey map is merely an illustration or diagram of all the places (touchpoints) your customers come into contact with your company online or off.
+A customer journey map is an illustration or diagram of all the places (touchpoints) your customers come into contact with your company, online or off.

 Kerry Bodine, a customer experience consultant, explains the purpose behind traditional customer journey maps in a recent Whiteboard Friday video on the Moz blog as follows: